An invitation to Alexandrov geometry: CAT(0) spaces: Semisolutions

-\parit{A solution via Crofton formula.} Let $\alpha$ be a closed curve in $\SS^2$ of length $\le 2\cdot\pi$.
-We wish to prove $\alpha$ is contained in a hemisphere in $\SS^2$.
+\parit{Solution via the Crofton formula.} Let $\alpha$ be a closed curve in $\mathbb{S}^2$ of length $< 2\cdot\pi$.
+We wish to prove that $\alpha$ is contained in a hemisphere in~$\mathbb{S}^2$.
 By approximation it suffices to prove this for smooth curves $\alpha$ of length $< 2\cdot\pi$ with transverse self-intersections.

-Given $v\in \SS^2$, denote by $v^\perp$ the equator in $\SS^2$ with the pole at $v$.
-Further, $\# X$ will denote the number of points in the set $X$.
+Given $v\in \mathbb{S}^2$, denote by $v^\perp$ the equator in $\mathbb{S}^2$ with the pole at~$v$.
+Further, $\# X$ will denote the number of points in the set~$X$.